adventuregamestudio/ags-manual/CONTRIBUTING.md

 #### Installing Pandoc

 Pandoc can be downloaded from its GitHub release assets.
-A recommended minimum version is 2.10.
+The minimum version required by the build process is 3.0.
 The following commands will download a Pandoc binary into the current directory:

 ```sh pandoc Linux
 # Download the Linux binary for Pandoc $PANDOC_VERSION into the current directory